STAR Interview Prompts: 17 Templates for a Reusable Story Bank

 Below are my 6 current STAR stories.
 Audit theme coverage across: conflict, ambiguity, failure, leadership, impact, learning, ethical decision, working with a difficult person, change management.
 List the themes I cover well, the themes I don't, and which existing story is closest to filling each gap.

-Stories: {paste}
+Stories: [paste]

 Common mistakes

 • Chronological storytelling.
 Interviewers want STAR, not memoir.
 “First we… then we… then we…” loses them by minute 2.
+(Amazon, which built much of the modern behavioral-interview playbook around its Leadership Principles, points candidates to the STAR method on its hiring site for exactly this reason.)

 • Vague results.
 “The team was happy” or “things went well” tells the interviewer nothing.
 Specific or quantified — pick one, always.